Central Georgia

-Central Georgia is an eleven-county region in the U.S. state of Georgia.
-It abuts the Atlanta metropolitan area, just to the north, and is anchored by both the Macon and Warner Robins metropolitan areas.
+Central Georgia, also known as Middle Georgia, is an eleven-county region in the U.S. state of Georgia.
+It abuts Metro Atlanta, just to the north, and is anchored by both the Macon and Warner Robins metropolitan areas.

 Geography

 According to the Georgia Department of Economic Development, the region consists of the following counties: Baldwin, Bibb, Crawford, Houston, Jones, Monroe, Peach, Pulaski, Putnam, Twiggs, and Wilkinson.

 Demographics

 In 2010, the estimated total population of central Georgia, including the counties of Baldwin, Bibb, Crawford, Houston, Jones, Monroe, Peach, and Twiggs counties, was 445,608 people.
 The population has grown by 11% over the last 10 years.
 The fastest growth was reported in Houston County, which saw a population growth of 26.3% followed by Monroe (21.5%) and Jones (21.3%) counties.
 The racial make-up of the region as of 2010 was 55.9% non-Hispanic white, 38.7% African American and 1.6% Asian, with about 1.8% identified as mixed or two more races.
 Houston County had the highest educational attainment for bachelor's degrees (14.5%) and graduate or professional degrees (11.2%) for the population over 25 years old in the Central Georgia region in 2011.
 By the 2020 U.S. census, the counties forming Central Georgia had a total resident population of 509,994.

 Forming part of the Bible Belt, Central or Middle Georgia is predominantly Christian, since the colonial era.
 According to the Association of Religion Data Archives in 2020, the majority of the region is Baptist, non-denominational, Methodist, and Catholic.
 The largest Christian denominations were the Southern Baptist Convention, United Methodist Church, Catholic Church, National Baptist Convention USA, African Methodist Episcopal Church, National Missionary Baptist Convention of America, and the Christian Methodist Episcopal Church.

 The region's largest non-Christian religions were Hinduism, Islam, the Baha'i Faith, Unitarian Universalism, and Judaism.
 The largest Jewish movements in the region were Conservative Judaism and Reform Judaism.